mihirp1998/VADER/readme.md

 - We have tested on PyTorch 2.3.0 and CUDA 12.1.
 The inferece script works on a single GPU with 16GBs VRAM, when we set `val_batch_size=1` and use `fp16` mixed precision.
 It should also work with recent PyTorch and CUDA versions.
 - `VADER/VADER-VideoCrafter/scripts/main/train_t2v_lora.py` is a script for inference of the VideoCrafter2 using VADER via LoRA.
     - Most of the arguments are the same as the training process.
 The main difference is that `--inference_only` should be set to `True`.
     - `--lora_ckpt_path` is required to set to the path of the pretrained LoRA model.
-Specially, if the `lora_ckpt_path` is set to `'huggingface-pickscore'` or `'huggingface-hps-aesthetic'`, it will download the pretrained LoRA model from the [HuggingFace](https://huggingface.co/zheyangqin/VADER) model hub.
+Specially, if the `lora_ckpt_path` is set to `'huggingface-pickscore'` or `'huggingface-hps-aesthetic'`, it will download the pretrained LoRA model from the respective HuggingFace model hub, [VADER_VideoCrafter_PickScore](https://huggingface.co/zheyangqin/VADER_VideoCrafter_PickScore) or [VADER_VideoCrafter_HPS_Aesthetic](https://huggingface.co/zheyangqin/VADER_VideoCrafter_HPS_Aesthetic).
 Otherwise, it will load the pretrained LoRA model from the path you provided.
 If you do not provide any `lora_ckpt_path`, the original VideoCrafter2 model will be used for inference.
 Note that if you use `'huggingface-pickscore'` you need to set `--lora_rank 16`, whereas if you use `'huggingface-hps-aesthetic'` you need to set `--lora_rank 8`.

 ### 🔧 Training
 Please run `accelerate config` as the first step to configure accelerator settings.
 If you are not familiar with the accelerator configuration, you can refer to VADER-VideoCrafter [documentation](documentation/VADER-VideoCrafter.md).